algorandfoundation/puya-ts/docs/user-feedback/walkthroughs/strings.md

 ## General Questions

-- Would seeing errors in your IDE change your opinion on the proposed solutions?
+- Would seeing these compiler errors in your IDE prior to compilation change your opinion on the proposed solutions?
 - Would the IDE hiding unsupported methods change your opinions on the proposed solutions?